JohnnyD01/johnnyd01.github.io/README.md

 ## 🚀 The Development Workflow

-This project was built using a hybrid workflow combining AI prototyping with local full-stack development tools.
+This was built using a hybrid workflow combining AI prototyping with local full-stack development tools.

 ### 1. Prototyping & Scaffolding
 The initial codebase and design concepts were generated using **Emergent AI**.
 This provided the base component structure (Navbar, Hero, Projects, Contact) and the design aesthetic.